ref-humbold/OpenGL/Arkanoid/README.md

-# Memory-Game
+# Arkanoid
-Simple memory game in C++ & OpenGL
+Simple arkanoid game in C++ & OpenGL

 ## About
-Memory game is a small single-player game written in C++ language with OpenGL.
-Your goal is to match all the pairs of cards in the smallest number of moves.
+Arkanoid is a small single-player game written in C++ language with OpenGL.
+Your goal is to control ball motions with a paddle and break all the bricks.
+Do not let the ball fall out and hit the bottom edge!
+(But if this happens, you can try again).

 ### Keys in use
-*up*, *down*, *left*, *right* : choose next card to open \
+*left*, *right* : move the paddle
-*space* : open the chosen card; start new game when finished *esc* : close the game
+*space* : start/pause/resume the game
+*esc* : close the game

 -----